 - Travel phrasebooks: a serious language learner's best first book to study (Very similar post)

 - How to make the transition from typical English-speaking tourist to local language speaking expat (Very similar post)

 - Defining fluency in order to achieve fluency!
 (Very similar post)

-- How much time does it take to learn a language?
-(RANDOM - Very similar post)
+- How to speak multiple languages without mixing them up (RANDOM - Very similar post)